 Required text.
-Jeffrey Bennett et al. "The Cosmic Perspective: Stars, Galaxies & Cosmology" (2009, 5th edition, ISBN 0-321-55817-0).
+Jeffrey Bennett et al. "The Cosmic Perspective" (2010, 6th edition, ISBN 978-0-321-62090-3).
 [Note: there are abbreviated versions of this book, devoted to "The Solar System" or to "Stars, Galaxies, and Cosmology" as well as an "Essential" version.
-We fill use the full version.]
+We fill use the full version.
+New copies come with a packet containing an access code to set of on-line materials called "Mastering Astronomy".
+This is not a required part of the course, but some students find it helpful.
+You are free to buy a used copy of the book without this packet; an access code can be purchased from the publisher if desired.]

 Drop Dates.
-You may drop a course without academic penalty until September 23 You can then drop courses until October 21 with a Q or F, depending on your performance in class up to that time.
-October 21 is also the last day to change to or from the credit/no credit basis.
-After October 21, you may drop the course or withdraw from the University only for urgent and substantiated, nonacademic reasons.
+February 1 is the last day to drop a class for a possible refund.
+April 2 is the last day to change to or from the credit/no credit basis.
+After April 2, you may drop the course or withdraw from the University only for urgent and substantiated, nonacademic reasons.
 Please consult the University's published calendar (http://registrar.utexas.edu) to verify these dates and for further information.